By Indonesia specialist Faye

 Explore Bali’s untouched east

 Bali is often thought of for honeymoons, and its eastern side is the less obvious but more romantic choice.

-In the villages here, away from the busier and more developed south of the island, farmers still drag their tools to plough and work the land using buffalo, much as they did 500 years ago.
+In the villages here, away from the busier and more developed south of the island, farmers still drag their tools to plow and work the land using buffalo, much as they did 500 years ago.

 Under the thatched roofs of the village houses, women sit at looms producing traditional ikat textiles in brightly colored geometric patterns.
 Workers on the rice terraces that ripple down the hillsides collect the rice in their woven baskets, overlooked by the jungle and Mount Barat, one of Bali's most spiritual sites.

 The best way to discover eastern Bali's local villages, such as those in the area of Sidemen, is to tour around with a private guide or by bicycle.
 Most of the hotels in the area have a store of bicycles, including the beachside Alila Manggis, my recommended place to stay.